 by considering the last visit of a trajectory to $\Lambda$ if it exists.
 We have to show that the contribution of the terms $G(z,w;\boD-\Lambda)$ is negligible.
 Let us consider a trajectory $\tau$ from $z$ to $w$ that does not visit $\Lambda$, it has to jump past $\Lambda$.
 Say that the first jump happens from a point $w_i$ to a point $w_{i+1}$.

-If $w_{i+1}=w$, i.e., the trajectory has jumped directly out of $\boD$, then we can use the same argument as in Step $2$ since we are considering a trajectory ending with a very big jump.
+If $w_{i+1}=w$, that is, the trajectory has jumped directly out of $\boD$, then we can use the same argument as in Step $2$ since we are considering a trajectory ending with a very big jump.
 The same argument shows that the overall contribution of those trajectories to~\eqref{eq:u_step_1} is bounded by $o_L(1) G(z,z^*;\boD)u(z^*)$.